verrazzano/docs/content/en/docs/customize/opensearch.md

 configurations provided by Verrazzano.
 ## Plan cluster topology

   You can start with an initial estimate on your hardware needs.
-This estimate can serve as a good starting point for the most critical aspect of sizing domains: testing them with representative workloads and monitoring their performance and then reiterating the needs.
+These recommendations will serve you with the initial educated estimates but for ideal sizing, you need to test them with representative workloads and monitor their performance and then reiterate.
-  These recommendations

 - `Storage Requirements`